edinburgh-napier/set09121/labs/lab1/build_setup.md

 ### Creating the Solution, with CMake
 If you are unfamiliar with CMake UI; Follow [This guide](https://github.com/edinburgh-napier/aux_guides/blob/master/cmake_guide.pdf)

-Make sure you have installed the C++ packages mentioned above, and that you pick Visual Studio 16 2019.
+Make sure you have installed the C++ packages mentioned above, and that you pick Visual Studio 16 2019 or Visual Studio 17 2022, depending on which one is installed on the machine you're working on.
 You can leave the other settings alone.

 {:class="important"}
 **Oi!
 Stop there!
 Go and actually read the guide before you move on!**